sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 We set the application to NOT `self-heal`.
 Let's test this now.

 Since `selfHeal` is set to false, if any application resource in OpenShift is deleted it `WILL NOT` be re-created or healed automatically.
-We can try this out by deleting one of the Kubernetes resources of the vote application.
+We can try this out by deleting one of the OpenShift resources of the vote application.

 Now, delete the vote-app `route` in your project (e.g., project gitops-user1).
 Note that this will cause the application to break and become inaccessible.